vegaprotocol/documentation/docs/node-operators/how-to/upgrade-network.md

 2. Unzip the downloaded binary into your file system.
 3. Update your systemd (or any other process manager) to use the new binary.
 4. Reload a systemd service: `systemctl daemon-reload`, or use your own preferred.

+Now you are ready for `Protocol Upgrade`, and need to wait for the `upgrade block`.

 5. Wait for the `upgrade block`, then restart the network with the new binary and config after the `upgrade block` is present.

 #### Check if Vega core is ready for restart